openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-windows.md

 **Step 1**: Preparing a Dockerfile

-You may use the [available Dockerfiles on GitHub](https://github.com/openvinotoolkit/docker_ci/tree/master/dockerfiles) or generate a Dockerfile with your settings via [DockerHub CI Framework](https://github.com/openvinotoolkit/docker_ci) which can generate a Dockerfile, build, test and deploy an image with the Intel® Distribution of OpenVINO™ toolkit.
+Use the [available Dockerfiles on GitHub](https://github.com/openvinotoolkit/docker_ci/tree/master/dockerfiles) or generate a Dockerfile with your settings via [DockerHub CI Framework](https://github.com/openvinotoolkit/docker_ci) which can generate a Dockerfile, build, test and deploy an image with the Intel® Distribution of OpenVINO™ toolkit.

 **Step 2**: Configuring the Docker Image for Different Devices